-Why cannot extend C drive in Windows Server 2012 DM
+Why Disk Management cannot extend C drive in Server 2012 R2

-Both Shrink and Extend Volume support NTFS partition only, however, it is not an issue to system partition C, because system partition is formatted with NTFS by default.
-The most common reasons why you are unable to extend C: drive on Windows Server 2012 include:
+Both Shrink and Extend Volume functions support NTFS partition only.
+However, it is not an issue to C drive, because system partition is formatted with NTFS by default.
+The most common reasons why you are unable to extend C: drive in Windows Server 2012 (R2) include:

 - The adjacent drive (D:) is Logical partition.